Your Handy Guide To Preparing For Interior House Painting

 Chip-resistant and tough, low gloss is a great alternative to high gloss if you’re painting an older home with surface imperfections that you’d like to conceal.
 Use on timber trims to complement low sheen walls.

-Ideal for: doors, windows and trims – especially if reducing the appearance of surface imperfections is desired.
+Ideal for: Doors, windows, and trims, especially if reducing the appearance of surface imperfections is desired.

 Low Sheen

-For a velvety finish that is highly durable, easy to clean, and better at hiding imperfections, consider low sheen paint.
+For a velvety finish that is highly durable, easy to clean, and better at hiding imperfections, consider low-sheen paint.

-Ideal for: rooms that require frequent cleaning including kitchens, bathrooms and laundries.
+Ideal for: Rooms that require frequent cleaning, including kitchens, bathrooms, and laundries.

-Matt Finish
+Matte Finish

-Ideal for: reducing glare in hallways and rooms with big windows.
+Ideal for: Reducing glare in hallways and rooms with big windows.

-4. Oil-based vs Water-based Paint
+4. Oil-based vs. Water-based Paint

 Oil-based paints are:

-• Difficult to paint with and require professional application to achieve a flawless finish
+• difficult to paint with and require professional application to achieve a flawless finish

-• Proven to be hazardous to human health and the environment
+• proven to be hazardous to human health and the environment

-• Hard-drying and very durable
+• hard-drying and very durable

-• Used for heavy-duty applications and provide superior resistance to wear and tear
+• used for heavy-duty applications and provide superior resistance to wear and tear

-• Better for achieving an extremely glossy and smooth finish
+• better for achieving an extremely glossy and smooth finish

-• Prone to yellowing and cracking
+• prone to yellowing and cracking

-• Best for window frames
+• best for window frames.

 Water-based paints are:

-• Easier to paint with and more forgiving for beginners
+• easier to paint with and more forgiving for beginners

-• Faster drying but may require more coats
+• faster drying (but may require more coats)

-• Non-yellowing
+• non-yellowing

-• Not always suitable for window frames
+• not always suitable for window frames.

-5. Paint Colour
+5. Choosing Paint Colours

 Choosing colours as part of an interior repaint can be overwhelming!
 You may love a current colour trend, but it can be tricky to know if it will work in your home.
-Will these colours complement your existing furniture, décor and window treatments?
+Will these colours complement your existing furniture, décor, and window treatments?
 Paint colour can also change the way a room feels.
 Which colours create an airy, spacious feel and which can close a space in and make it appear darker?

 However, if you want to attempt something a little more adventurous, try the 60-30-10 colour rule.
 Apply this rule to each room for a balanced colour scheme.
+Choose three colours in each room using the following percentages:

-• 60% Main Colour: Use this colour for walls, rugs and large furniture like your couch.
+• 60% Main Colour: Use this colour for walls, rugs, and large furniture, like your couch.

-• 10% Accent Colour: Use this pop of colour in cushions, throws, lamps and artwork.
+• 10% Accent Colour: Use this pop of colour in cushions, throws, lamps, and artwork.

 Essential Supplies to Paint a Room

-Still keen to try your hand at DIY interior painting?
+Keen to try your hand at DIY interior painting?
 Great!
 Let’s look at the must-have supplies you’ll need to ensure a professional finish.

 Preparation

-• Paint scraper – for scraping off old paint where necessary.
+• Paint scraper: For scraping off old paint where necessary.

-• Gap filler (e.g. Spakfilla) – to fill any surface holes or dings.
+• Gap filler (e.g. Spakfilla): To fill any surface holes or dings.

-• Spatula – to apply the gap filler with.
+• Spatula: To apply the gap filler with.

-• Hand sander and sandpaper – to ensure surfaces are smooth and even.
+• Hand sander and sandpaper: To ensure surfaces are smooth and even.

-• Mould killer – to ensure surfaces are free of mould and mildew before you begin (painting over mould will not kill the spores).
+• Mould killer: To ensure surfaces are free of mould and mildew before you begin (painting over mould will not kill the spores).

-• Drop sheets – for protecting the floor and furniture from paint splatters.
+• Drop sheets: For protecting the floor and furniture from paint splatters.

-• Paint stirrer – to mix paint properly.
+• Paint stirrer: To mix paint properly.

-• Old clothes – painting is messy work.
-Enough said!
+• Old clothes: Painting is messy work – enough said!

-• Old rags/paper towels – to mop up paint drips before they dry.
+• Old rags/paper towels: To mop up paint drips before they dry.

 Paint Brushes & Rollers

-• Cutting in brush – properly painting the edges of a wall (cutting in) is important so choose a quality cutting in brush, 2-3 inches in width.
+• Cutting-in brush: Properly painting the edges of a wall (cutting in) is important, so choose a quality cutting-in brush, 2-3 inches in width.

-• Small shallow container or paint tray – holds paint for cutting in.
+• Small, shallow container or paint tray: Holds paint for cutting in.

-• Roller – for painting most of a surface.
+• Roller: For painting most of a surface.
 For a smooth finish, choose a quality roller and make sure it’s suited to the finish you want.

-• Roller tray – holds the paint and allows you to load up the roller.
+• Roller tray: Holds the paint and allows you to load up the roller.

-• Painter’s pole/roller pole – this will give you extended reach to paint high walls.
+• Painter’s pole/roller pole: This will give you extended reach to paint high walls.
 In most cases, it should mean you don’t need a ladder or scaffolding.

 Paint